blinkletter/UsingGAMESS/docs/_sources/7_Butadiene 2.md

 These are the operations that we have performed over the course of this activity.

-1. Build and Optimize symmetrical butadiene.
+1.	**Build and Optimize** symmetrical butadiene.
 We calculated the optimized geometry of butadiene using an initial structure that was perfectly flat for the *s-cis* conformer and the *s-trans* conformer.
 The calculation easily found the bond lengths and angles for minimum energy but was trapped in stationary points for the torsion coordinates due to the flat symmetry.
-2. Optimize the asymmetrical structures of butadiene.
-We then started from a slightly randomized structure and found that the minimum for the *s-cis* conformer actually occurred when the C–C torsion was 38˚.
+2.	**Optimize** the asymmetrical structures of butadiene.
+We then started from a slightly randomized structure and found that the minimum for the *s-cis* conformer actually occurred when the C–C torsion was 38&deg;.
 We also saw that the *s-trans* conformer did indeed find an almost flat optimized structure.
-3. Scan the torsion angle to create an energy profile.
+3. Scan the torsion angle to create an **energy profile**.
 We then performed a series of optimization calculations with the torsion coordinate for the σ C–C bond frozen over a set of angles.
-This allowed us to observe that the transition state for rotation between *cis* and *trans* conformers was near a torsion angle of 102˚.
+This allowed us to observe that the transition state for rotation between *cis* and *trans* conformers was near a torsion angle of 102&deg;.
-4. Evaluate the vibrations near the transition state.
+4. Evaluate the **vibrations** near the transition state.
 I used a structure from the torsion scan to calculate the vibrations in a structure that was close to the hypothesized transition state.
 This was to confirm that there was an imaginary vibration that would likely take us toward the true transition state.
-5. Calculate an optimized structure for the transition state.
+5. Calculate an optimized **structure** for the **transition state**.
 After confirming that we had a good imaginary vibration, I performed a saddle point calculation that optimized the structure for the nearest transition state.
 We were very close already and found it easily.
-The T.S. was at a torsion angle of 102.0˚.
+The T.S. was at a torsion angle of 102.0&deg;.

 ## Challenges

-Here are some activities that you can perform to increase your understanding of using *GAMESSS* to calculate potential energy profiles and transition states for bond rotations.
+Here are some activities that you can perform to **increase** your understanding of using *GAMESSS* to calculate potential energy profiles and transition states for bond rotations.

-Calculate the rotational energy profile for ethane and for the C-C bond of propane.
+Calculate the **rotational** energy profile for **ethane** and for the C-C bond of propane.
 Compare the energy barriers between them and also with the butadiene and butane calculations.
 How does a steric energy barrier in ethane compare that of butane?
-How does the electronic cost of breaking the conjugation in butadiene compare to breaking the C=C bond in ethylene.
+How does the electronic **cost** of **breaking** the conjugation in butadiene compare to breaking the C=C bond in ethylene.

-Calculate the energy profile for rotating ethylene across the C=C double bond.
-What is the energy cost of effectively breaking a π-bond during a bond rotation.
-Compare that to the cost of breaking the conjugation in butadiene.
+Calculaate the energy profile for **rotating** ethylene across the C=C double bond.
+What is the energy cost of effectively breaking a &pi;-bond during a bond rotation. **Compare** that to the cost of breaking the conjugation in butadiene,